nawafalhu/KSU-Golf-Carts/README.md

 # KSU Golf Carts
-Electric golf carts provide efficient mobility for students, faculty, and staff, reducing walking distances and enhancing accessibility.

 ## Overview

-KSUGolfCarts is a reservation system designed to manage golf cart reservations within the KSU campus.
+KSU Golf Carts is a reservation system designed to manage golf cart reservations within the KSU campus.
 The system provides a user-friendly interface for students, faculty, and staff to reserve golf carts conveniently.

 ## Contributors
 NAWAF ALHOMAIDHI 442101288